-The Governmental Accounting Standards Board (GASB) has issued Statement No. 65, Items Previously Recorded as Assets and Liabilities (GASB 65), which was adopted by the Village for the year ended April 30, 2014.
-GASB 65 now establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
+The Governmental Accounting Standards Board (GASB) has issued Statement No. 65, Items Previously Recorded as Assets and Liabilities (GASB 65), which establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities and recognizes.
 In accordance with GASB 65, the Village now reports deferred inflows of resources on its financial statements.
-In addition, the impact of implementing this Statement resulted in a restatement of the beginning net position for governmental activities.
-Please see Note 15 for details of the impact of this restatement.